substring/attractplus/doc/source/reference/language/metamethods.rst

     _call(other)

-invoked when a table, userdata or class instance is called
+invoked when a table, userdata, or class instance is called

 ^^^^^^^^^^^^^^^^^^^^^^^^
 _cloned